zifa25796/TyporaCloud/3307A/CS3307 Group Project - Stage #1.md

 -   The required hard wear for this project is:
     -   An Android phone for finger and gyroscope data collection
-    -   A linux enviorment on a device for processing data
+    -   A Linux environment on a device for processing data
     -   A PC to recive the final result of the data calculation

 ---